2007 Peru earthquake: Earthquake

 This earthquake occurred at the boundary between the Nazca and South American tectonic plates, which are converging at a rate of 78 mm per year.
 The earthquake occurred as thrust faulting on the interface between the two plates, with the South American plate moving up and seaward over the Nazca plate.
 Experts say this kind of earthquake is produced about once every 100 years.
-The earthquake had a maximum Modified Mercalli intensity (MMI) of XI (Extreme) assigned at two areas of the Pan-American Highway which was severely damaged at 30 km and 190 km from the epicenter, respectively.
-MMI IX (Violent) assigned to the Pisco-Chincha Alta area.
+The earthquake had a maximum Modified Mercalli intensity (MMI) of IX (Violent), assigned to the Pisco-Chincha Alta area.

 Coastal Peru has a history of very large earthquakes.
 The August 15th shock originated near the source of two previous earthquakes, both in the magnitude 8 range, which occurred in 1908 and 1974.
 This earthquake is south of the source of a magnitude 8.2 earthquake that occurred in northern Peru on October 17, 1966, and north of a magnitude 8.4 earthquake that occurred in 2001 near Arequipa in southern Peru.
 The largest earthquake along the coast of Peru was a magnitude 9 that occurred in 1868 in Arica.
 It produced a tsunami that killed several thousand people along the Peruvian coast and also caused damage in Hawaii.

 Damage

 The cities of Pisco, Ica and Chincha Alta in the Ica Region, and San Vicente de Cañete in the Lima Region were most affected.
 The earthquake was also felt in the capital Lima, where the quake broke windows in downtown sectors of the city, as well as various other Peruvian cities, including Pucallpa, Iquitos, Contamana, Trujillo and Cajamarca.
 Some people were attending mass at the time the earthquake started.
 The city of Pisco, which is 260 km southeast of Lima, suffered the most damage, with its buildings about 85% destroyed and as many as 430 residents died; 148 of those deaths occurred when the cathedral collapsed in the city's main square.
+More than 600 inmates escaped from prison in Tambo de Mora.

 On August 16, the government reported 510 deaths.

 The final losses were the following in total: